liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/05-using-liferay-sync-desktop.markdown

 - **Location:** the selected account's local Sync folder location.
 Click the *Change* button to change this folder's location.

-The Preferences menu's other tab, the *General* tab, contains settings for the Sync client's general behavior.
+The Preferences menu's *General* tab contains settings for the Sync client's general behavior.
 It lists the following options:

 - **Launch Liferay Sync on startup:** starts Sync automatically each time your machine starts.